Sparsity and dimension: Acknowledgements

 \section{Acknowledgements}

 We thank David R.\ Wood for suggesting that Theorem~\ref{thm:bounded-expansion} might be true, which prompted us to work on this question, and Bartosz Walczak for his insightful remarks on the proof.
-We are also grateful to the referees of the preliminary version of this paper~\cite{SODAversion} for their numerous and helpful comments.
+We are also grateful to the referees of the current version of this paper and of its preliminary version~\cite{SODAversion} for their numerous and helpful comments.